 Dairy farming in Israel: 100 Years of Innovation

-Israeli is a global leader in the dairy industry, and conversely, dairy farming in Israel has been a central part of Israel’s agriculture throughout the nation’s history.
+Israeli is a global leader in the dairy industry, dairy farming in Israel is a central part of Israel’s agriculture throughout the nation’s history.

 1910s: First experimental Israeli dairy farm

-At the beginning of the 20th century, there were fewer than 1,000 heads of cattle in Israel, and these were all a small local breed of cows that had a relatively low yield.
+At the beginning of the 20th century, there were fewer than 1,000 heads of cattle in Israel.
+These were all a small local breed of cows that had a relatively low yield.
 This began to change in 1911, when the Ben-Shemen experimental farm acquired a dairy herd and began producing yields of 1,000-5,000 kilograms of milk per year.
 In 1912, Degania Aleph, the very first Kibbutz, established its own dairy herd.

 1920s: Efforts to cross-breed Israeli cattle